adflynn/messageboard/README.md

 Integrations with Google Calendar & Gmail

 [WUY](https://github.com/manatlan/guy) to connect python back end to front end and serve a web application

+Yes, this includes a token for the Google account set up solely for this project.
+I ask kindly that you do not use it for evil.